hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 ### `documentTitlePrefix`
 Explorer uses this value to prefix browser window title.
-When not specified, no prefix appears.
+If not specified, no prefix appears.

 ### `productDescription`
 This parameter is displayed on bottom left of the page when screen size is large.